-‘The Masked Singer UK’ Spoilers: Could Viking Be Morten Harket?
+'The Masked Singer UK' Spoilers: Could Viking Be Morten Harket?

 In Norway, he was a coach on The Voice for Season 4 and 5, which relates to the clue about him looking for his voice.

-Viking currently remains in the competition meaning viewers will have to find out if Harket is singing underneath the costume.
+Viking currently remains in the competition, which means viewers will have to find out if Harket is singing underneath the costume.

-During episode two, Seahorse was the second contestant to be eliminated and was revealed to be Spice Girl Mel B. As previously reported by The Inquisitr, the “I Want You Back” hitmaker took part in the show because you get to “not be yourself for a second” and admitted she didn’t tell any of the other Spice Girls.
+During the second episode, Seahorse was the second contestant to be eliminated and was revealed to be Spice Girl Mel B. As reported by The Inquisitr, the "I Want You Back" hitmaker took part in the show because she got a chance "not be yourself for a second" and admitted she didn't tell any of the other Spice Girls.